JohnSnowLabs/spark-nlp/docs/en/alab/tasks.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_search_work_of_art.png" style="width:100%;"/>

-Search-query "label:PERSON=Leonardo" will listas result Task 1.
+Search-query "label:PERSON=Leonardo" will list as result Task 1.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_search_person_leonardo.png" style="width:100%;"/>

 ## Comments

-Comment can be added to each task by Project Owner or Manager.
-This is done by clicking the _View comments_ present on the rightmost side of each Task in the Tasks List page.
+Comments can be added to each task by any team member.
+This is done by clicking the `_View comments_` link present on the rightmost side of each Task in the Tasks List page.
 It is important to notice that these comments are visible to everyone who can view the particular task.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_comment.png" style="width:100%;"/>